(Photos and collage © Mira)

 I don’t drink alcohol, except, well, very little a few times a year at special occasions, but I do like salt in my food.
 I also use a lot of spices, though, and spices are known to limit the necessity of adding too much salt.

 Here are some spices to use as salt substitutes: lemon or lime juice (it works wonders in my Thai soups), garlic, black pepper, chili powder, cilantro, lemongrass, and paprika.
-Have fun replacing some of the salt in your food with these healthy, yummy alternatives.
+Talk to your doctor(s) and have fun replacing some of the salt in your food with these healthy, yummy alternatives.

 Magnesium helps with physical and mental stress, and it also helps with blood pressure, doing a better job if you haven’t fully developed hypertension and only have elevated or stage 1 high blood pressure.
 It actually has many benefits, which is why it’s often recommended as a daily supplement.
 Mg helps with many health issues, including depression and insulin resistance, and it reduces inflammation in the body–among other things.
 It’s also a mild laxative.